cameverett/whoami/README.md

 Next Up:

-TODO support for different public events
+TODO support for different public events (delete repo, comment on commit, etc).

 TODO add inputs so users can search other profiles.